isomerpages/govtech-gobusiness/_browse-all-licences-MINLAW/Registration-of-Precious-Stones-and-Precious-Metals-Dealers.md

  - Partner<br>
  - Company Secretary<br>
  - Other person holding an analogous position involved in the management of the applicant<br>
- - Employee managing the applicant's business of regulated dealing or business as an intermediary.</pr>
+ - Employee managing the applicant's business of regulated dealing or business as an intermediary.</p>
- <p>Please name your file in the following manner:<br />NRIC/FIN/PASSPORT NUMBER.pdf<br>
+ <p>Please name your file in the following manner:<br>
+NRIC/FIN/PASSPORT NUMBER.pdf<br>
 File format: pdf, jpg, png<br>
  Maximum upload per application: 2 MB</p></li>
  <li><strong>Foreign Business Registry Records</strong><br>
  Only applicable for foreign business entities<br>